 For actively managed portfolios, the creation portfolio is a pre-specified portfolio of securities and cash that is highly correlated with the portfolio held by the ETF.
 The exact portfolio usually is not delivered because active investment managers are unwilling to reveal their holdings.
 Doing so would reveal their proprietary strategies and could allow sharp traders to front-run trades that the active managers have not yet completed.

-In-kind transactions eliminate the market timing problem that open-end funds face because they cannot perfectly value their portfolios.
-In particular, depositors and redeemers cannot profitably time their trades to take advantage of NAVs that do not reflect true fund values.

-In-kind transactions also eliminate many costs of buying and selling securities within the trust.
+In-kind transactions eliminate many costs of buying and selling securities within the trust.
 Open-end funds must buy securities when they receive cash deposits and they must sell securities to deliver cash when they redeem shares.
 Passively managed ETFs avoid these transactions through in-kind deposits and redemptions.
 Actively managed ETFs minimize these transactions by specifying creation portfolios that are similar to their actual portfolios.

 Managers of passive ETF do have to trade securities when the indices that they track are reconstituted or rebalanced.